 Poking around other people’s junk that could become his treasure, he wrinkles his nose at the shitty smell.
 He finds it sitting in the garbage.
 It’s on top of a filthy, old quilt and he is drawn to it.
-Black and silver and sexy.
-An old-fashioned typewriter, it calls to him as he stares at it.
-He’s powerless to resist and immediately puts it in his rucksack of junk before one of the other pickers claim it.
+Black and silver and sexy, an old-fashioned typewriter, it calls to him as he stares at it.
+He’s powerless to resist and immediately puts it in his rucksack of junk before one of the other collectors claim it.
 If he had known what he was getting into, he would have run.
 Far and fast.

 “Hello” clacks onto the paper.
 He jumps back cursing as his beer spills down his dirty vest.

-“What the fuck?” he stares at the paper and absently wipes away the beer with his hand and then on his sticky vest.
+“What the hell?” he stares at the paper and absently wipes away the beer with his hand and then on his sticky vest.
 He hurriedly types out “Who is this?”

 “I am … Instigation” it replies.
 He looks confused and stares around his dingy room in case someone is hiding and playing a trick on him.
-There are many shadows and hiding places that they could hide in.
-And it won’t be the first time he feels he is being watched.
+There are many shadows and hiding places and it won’t be the first time he feels he is being watched.
+It clacks again.

 ‘Mickey, I have a message for you.
 You are dying.”

 “You know that tickle in your chest followed by the sharp pains?
 You are dying.
 But that’s not the worst part…” The clacking echoes through his rather empty head.